Unidocs.org home page

 Participating Agencies operate under a Memorandum of Understanding with Santa Clara County DEH:

-*Note: Santa Clara County Office of the Fire Marshal (County FM) is responsible for plan review for fire code compliance for new construction in San Martin, Stanford and the unincorporated areas.
-They are not part of the Unified Program (see paragraph below).
+- Santa Clara County Office of the Fire Marshal (County FM) is responsible for plan check review for fire code compliance for new construction in San Martin, Stanford and other unincorporated areas.
+They are not a Unified Program Agency (see paragraph below).

 There are six programs administered locally under the State's Unified Program: